OpenDroneMap/WebODM/slate/source/includes/reference/_processingnode.md

 api_version | string | Version of NodeODM currently running
 last_refreshed | string | Date and time this node was last seen online.
-This value is typically refreshed every 15-30 seconds and is used to decide whether a node is offline or not queue_count | int | Number of [Task](#task) items currently being processed/queued on this node. available_options | JSON[] | JSON-encoded list of options that this node is capable of handling.
+This value is typically refreshed every 15-30 seconds and is used to decide whether a node is offline or not queue_count | int | Number of [Task](#task) items currently being processed/queued on this node. max_images | int | Optional maximum number of images this processing node can accept. null indicates no limit. available_options | JSON[] | JSON-encoded list of options that this node is capable of handling.
 See [Available Options](#available-options) for more information